 - Bottle or nipple issues – Your baby’s bottle (or the nipple) may need to be replaced or cleaned, or it’s possible that your baby is rejecting the bottle simply because the detergent is different from the one you use at home.
 If you are bottle-feeding for the first time, you may be finding out that not all babies like all types of bottles or nipples and sometimes you need to experiment to find the right fit.

 - Ready for a sippy cup – At around 5-6 months, your baby may start to prefer a sippy cup over a bottle.
 At this point, you should try to synchronize the transition and introduce your baby to the sippy cup at home as well as at daycare.

 - Teething – Babies may reject the bottle when they start teething.
-Check for swollen gums and excessive drool, and be ready to make some milk pops.
+Check for swollen gums and excessive drool to see if teething is causing their discomfort.

 If all else fails, talk to your baby’s pediatrician.
-Or if you’re extra worried, contact your pediatrician or nurse for reassurance and a professional opinion.
 If you’re a breastfeeding mother, a lactation consultant may also be able to offer guidance.

 Is the bottle or nipple the problem?

-A bottle malfunction or issue could be the problem and it’s easy to fix, but hard to diagnose if you aren’t there.
+A bottle malfunction or issue could be the problem.
+Although it’s easy to fix, it’s hard to diagnose if you aren’t there.